pijiongmares/logseq/pages/Wonders Corp.md

 	- ## Payroll Legal Deductions :
 		- No work, no pay
 	- ## Loans
+	- ## Payouts
-	- Payouts are every other Friday (Biweekly), which will be a total of 26 payouts in a year rather than the normal 24 payouts / year
+		- Will be every other Friday (Biweekly), which will be a total of 26 payouts in a year rather than the normal 24 payouts / year

-	  Company-Provided Benefits :
+	- ## Company-Provided Benefits :
 		- Leave benefits - 1st year 15, 1st anniv 20
 			- Mine is 26
 		- Forfeiture - leaves are carried over to the next year,